 Earlier this year, I was the lucky winner of lunch for two at the fabulous 4 star Grosvenor Hotel in London.
 As you know, I adore hotels so the train trip from Cardiff wasn’t going to stop me making the most of the opportunity and my sister’s birthday at the end of September seemed to be the perfect time to make the trip.

-The Grosvenor Hotel, Victoria was built in 1862 by the Victorian railway pioneers.
-It is Grade II listed and has been restored to its former glory by a multi million pound refurbishment.
+The Grosvenor Hotel in London Victoria was built in 1862 by the Victorian railway pioneers.
+It is Grade II listed and has been restored to its former glory by a multi-million-pound refurbishment.
 It is located within walking distance of Buckingham Palace and is just a hop from Victoria Tube Station.

 After a 3 hour train journey which involved engineering works, a stressed buffet steward who had run out of everything bar lukewarm coffee and whiskey miniatures by Swindon and feeling hideously out of place by not having our own stash of Carling at 8:30 am, we were only too ready to be transported back to the Golden Age of the Railway.